Renberget/Engine/README.md

 - stb_image_write 1.16

 ### Goal
-I plan to add more features to make my a fully functionnal game engine.
+I plan to add more features to make it a fully functionnal game engine.